ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 - The given event data has already been processed, simply supplied as _.npy_ files.
 The code for the pre-processing steps is not included in the given repository.
 This means that the time used for differences in the event data (the 50ms, 250ms, ...) in the table above is not fully reproducible.
-We are assuming that 50ms is used for the given event data.
+Although it is given in the paper that the model was trained on event data with integration intervals of 50ms, they also mention that it was tested on 10ms, 50ms and 250ms, but neglect to specify which test data corresponds to which intervals.
 - The authors are unclear about how they integrated grayscale and event data for the final row in the table above.
 - The given 'best' weights in the repository do not actually result in the given results